ffenix113/zigbee_home/docs/using_the_cli/configuration_file.md

   runevery: 1m
   # Board name, as defined in Zephyr.
   board: nrf52840dongle_nrf52840

+  # Defines specific major & minor version that should be used.
+  # Later patch version can be automatically selected by the program,
+  # if specific version is not found.
+  # I.e. if requested v2.7.0, but only v2.7.2 is found - v2.7.2 will be used instead.
+  # Higher then minimum supported version can be specified (but may be incompatible),
+  # but lower then minimum version will result in an error.
+  # This is optional configuration.
+  ncs_version: v2.7.0

   # This paths are necessary to build the generated firmware.
   # If nRF Connect setup was done with VS Code extension -